The doorbells have eyes: The privacy battle brewing over home security cameras

 Also: Let people know they’re on camera.
 Put up a sign to flag you’re filming — it might also deter a potential burglar.

-Some people love posting clips of “suspicious looking characters” on Nextdoor.com or Ring’s Neighbors social network app.
-Ring is signing up police forces like Houston as partners, as a modern take on the neighborhood crime watch.
+Some people love posting clips of “suspicious-looking characters” on Nextdoor.com or Ring’s Neighbors social network app.
+Ring is signing up police forces such as the one in Houston as partners, as a modern take on the neighborhood crime watch.

 Most people are happy to help police catch criminals.
 But when and how should the police get access to your footage?
 The lesson from Washington: Make it voluntary.

 The District of Columbia pays a rebate on up to two cameras at a home or business, in exchange for signing up on a police registry.
-Michelle Garcia, who runs the program that’s paid for more than 10,000 cameras, says “law enforcement doesn’t have a right to the footage” — at least without a court order.
-She says she’s not encountered cases where people won’t share, and that usually people seek out the police with footage.
+Michelle Garcia, who runs the program that has paid for more than 10,000 cameras, says “law enforcement doesn’t have a right to the footage” — at least without a court order.
+She says she has not encountered cases where people won’t share, and that usually people seek out the police with footage.

 Civil liberties advocates are still concerned people could feel compelled to share because they got a rebate or are in a registry.
 “When you eliminate the friction between government and people that has traditionally existed, it can put people in situations where you take away their control over privacy,” says Matt Cagle, a lawyer at the American Civil Liberties Union of Northern California.